Online Master’s Degree in Business Administration

 - Placement rates: Applicants should also look at statistics pertaining to students graduating from the schools that interest them.
 Some schools post placement rates and even average starting salaries for graduates.

 - Flexibility: Applicants who do not wish to relocate for their graduate-level education can apply to local and/or online schools.
-Online MBA programs can give students the flexibility to take classes at times that are convenient for them without having to commute to and from campus or relocate.
+Online MBA programs, also called distance education, can give students the flexibility to take classes at times that are convenient for them without having to commute to and from campus or relocate.

 - Quality of faculty: Applicants should consider factors such as the student/teacher ratio and student reviews of professors.